11ty/11ty-website/src/docs/languages/webc.md

 <my-component>Default slot</my-component>
 ```

-If you use `:host` it will be replaced with that class selector.
+If you use `:host`, it will be replaced with that class selector.

 {% codetitle "components/my-component.webc" %}